pantheon-systems/documentation/source/content/guides/errors-and-server-responses/02-4xx-errors.md

 ### Pantheon 404 Unknown Site

 > The hostname ... is unknown.
+Please double-check that you have the right URL.
+If so, make sure it matches your Dashboard's custom domain settings.

-Please double-check that this is the right URL.
-If so, make sure it matches your Dashboard's custom domain settings."
-This typically is shown when there is an internal routing problem or a site environment does not exist.
+This error typically is shown when there is an internal routing problem or a site environment does not exist.

 ### Error 404 Not Found